 SPRING BLOG/2025

 My Dad would have turned 92 years old today (as I write this blog, March 15, 2025).
-He passed away this past spring lying in a bed, looking out the living room window in his little home in Phoenix.
-Grief is a sneaky thing so I didn't say anything from the stage this past year as I didn't trust my tender emotions.
+He passed away this past spring lying in a little hospital bed, looking out the living room window in his home in Phoenix.
+Grief is a sneaky thing, so I didn't say anything from the stage this past year as I didn't trust my tender emotions.
 But he was definitely on my heart at every show, on every single stage, in every city.

 So . . .
 I figure that since it's his birthday, today seems like the perfect day to write about and celebrate my dad.